 Be sure when removing the drives to label them in the correct order when preparing to ship them out.
 This saves us time when virtually rebuilding the array.
-Find out what time of RAID array you were using, what kind of server, what filesystem, and operating system.
+Find out what kind of RAID array you were using, what kind of server, what filesystem, and operating system.
 If possible which drives are bad, and which drive failed last.

-**Important** We need all original disks that were in the array the last time it was operating normally.
+**Critical** We need all original disks that were in the array the last time it was operating normally.

 While most all data recovery companies don’t offer a free diagnostic when receiving the RAID because of the many hours involved, we offer our ONE RATE fees for RAID data recovery.
-A RAID recovery specialist will gather information from you over the phone to give you a general idea of what you can expect.
-Even though RAID recovery falls under our ONE RATE fees, the cost will fluctuate base on the possibilities.
+A RAID recovery technician will gather information from you over the phone to give you a general idea of what you can expect.
+Even though RAID recovery falls under our ONE RATE fees, the cost will vary base on the possibilities.
 Our ONE RATE fee structure will by far beat any price out there.
-Please call us before attempting to repair the RAID yourself which could end up destroying it.
+Please call us before pursuing to repair the RAID yourself which could end up destroying it.

 What You Can Expect during your RAID Data Recovery Process: